 Section 1.4 Purpose

-The purpose for which the IETF Trust has been formed is to engage exclusively in such charitable, educational, and scientific activities as may qualify it for exemption from federal income tax under Section 501(c)(3) of the Code (as defined below).
+The purpose for which the IETF IPMC has been formed is to engage exclusively in such charitable, educational, and scientific activities as may qualify it for exemption from federal income tax under Section 501(c)(3) of the Code (as defined below).
 Such purposes include, but are not limited to, the advancement of education and public interest by acquiring, holding, maintaining and licensing certain existing and future intellectual property and other property used in connection with the Internet standards process and its administration, and for the advancement of the science and technology associated with the Internet and related technology (the “Purpose”).

 Section 1.5 Nonprofit Status

-The IETF Trust is organized and shall be operated as a non-stock membership corporation operating not for profit under the General Corporation Law of the State of Delaware.
-The IETF Trust is organized exclusively for charitable, educational, religious, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations described under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (hereinafter, the “Code”), or a corresponding section of any future federal tax code.
+The IETF IPMC is organized and shall be operated as a non-stock membership corporation operating not for profit under the General Corporation Law of the State of Delaware.
+The IETF IPMC is organized exclusively for charitable, educational, religious, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations described under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (hereinafter, the “Code”), or a corresponding section of any future federal tax code.

-The Board of Directors may, in its sole discretion, elect to seek exemption from Federal taxation for the IETF Trust pursuant to Section 501(a) of the Code.
-In the event that such exemption is sought and until such time, if ever, as such exemption is denied or lost, the IETF Trust shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(a) of the Code as an organization described in Section 501(c)(3) of the Code.
+The IETF IPMC is an entity exempt from federal income tax pursuant to Section 501(c)(3)of the Code.
+The IETF IPMC shall not knowingly engage directly or indirectly in any activity that it believes would be likely to invalidate its status as an organization exempt from federal income taxation under Section 501(c)(3) of the Code.
 All references to the Code contained herein are deemed to include corresponding provisions of any future United States Internal Revenue Law.

-In the event that such exemption is obtained and until such time, if ever, as such exemption is denied or lost: (i) no part of the net earnings of the IETF Trust shall inure to the benefit of, or be distributable to, any member of its Board of Directors, its officers, or other private persons, except that the IETF Trust shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the Purpose; (ii) no substantial part of the activities of the IETF Trust shall be the carrying on of propaganda or otherwise attempting to influence legislation, and the IETF Trust shall not participate or intervene in (including the publication or distribution of statements) any political campaign on behalf of (or in opposition to) any candidate for public office; (iii) the IETF Trust shall be operated and organized exclusively for charitable, religious, educational, literary, and scientific purposes, within the meaning of Section 501(c)(3) of the Code; and (iv) notwithstanding any other provisions of these By-laws, the IETF Trust shall not carry on any other activities not permitted to be carried on (A) by an organization exempt from federal income tax under Section 501(c)(3) of the Code, or (B) by an organization contributions to which are deductible under Section 170(c)(2) of the Code.
+At all times, even if such exemption is lost: (i) no part of the net earnings of the IETF IPMC shall inure to the benefit of, or be distributable to, any member of its Board of Directors, its officers, or other private persons, except that the IETF IPMC shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the Purpose; (ii) no substantial part of the activities of the IETF IPMC shall be the carrying on of propaganda or otherwise attempting to influence legislation, and the IETF IPMC shall not participate or intervene in (including the publication or distribution of statements) any political campaign on behalf of (or in opposition to) any candidate for public office; (iii) the IETF IPMC shall be operated and organized exclusively for charitable, religious, educational, literary, and scientific purposes, within the meaning of Section 501(c)(3) of the Code; and (iv) notwithstanding any other provisions of these By-laws, the IETF IPMC shall not carry on any other activities not permitted to be carried on (A) by an organization exempt from federal income tax under Section 501(c)(3) of the Code, or (B) by an organization contributions to which are deductible under Section 170(c)(2) of the Code.

-Section 1.6 Additional Definitions
+Section 1.6 Definitions

 As used in these Bylaws, the following terms shall have the indicated meanings: